 The total cost of care can skyrocket when members with hemophilia are unmanaged or undermanaged, resulting in avoidable use of services and treatments, including emergency room visits and hospitalizations.
 This can happen when members are treated by health care professionals lacking the ongoing training or expertise to effectively treat and manage hemophilia.

-Medical claims for people with hemophilia A, the most common type, are approximately five times higher when compared with the non-hemophilia population.
+Medical claims for people with hemophilia A, the most common type, are twenty times higher when compared with the non-hemophilia population.
 By comparison, cancer is often the number one high cost claimant condition for employers based on frequency and cost of claims.
 However, despite it affecting significantly fewer members, the average cost of treatment for hemophilia is more than three times higher than that of cancer.

 Hemophilia Cost Drivers